MicrosoftDocs/azure-devops-docs/docs/billing/_shared/qa-no-accounts.md

-####Q:		Why don't I see my Team Services account in the Visual Studio Marketplace?
+####Q:		Why don't I see my VSTS account in the Visual Studio Marketplace?

 A:	If you don't see your account when buying from the Visual Studio Marketplace, try these steps: